 Project Background

 In 2006, the Oregon Department of Environmental Quality listed Crystal Springs Creek as an impaired waterbody due to its elevated summer temperatures.
-Warm water in Crystal Springs Lake discharging into the creek was identified to be a key problem.
+Warm water in Crystal Springs Lake flowing into the creek was identified to be a key problem for threatened and endangered fish.
 U.S. Geological Survey found that cold spring water feeding the lake is about 14 degrees Fahrenheit warmer by the time it leaves the lake and flows into the creek.

 The project goal is to improve water quality and habitat in Crystal Springs Creek to support the continued recovery of salmon populations.